dotneteric/hello-world/README.md

 # hello-world
+I am a human.
+I am a man.
+I am a person.
 This is my hello world repository.